by Kim Goldberg

 My greatest thanks must go to my friend and teacher Joshua Crossley.
 In the spring of 1998, he began to teach me and his other Tai Chi apprentice the 66-move sequence of the Liuhebafa main form.
 Due to various circumstances, he could not teach us openly, nor could we practice the form openly.
 But we wanted to learn.
 And Josh, who knew the form and the underlying principles, was generous enough to want to help.
 So our tutelage occurred in an unnamed and little-used playground (scarcely more than a scrap of pavement) hidden on a cul-de-sac in a quiet residential neighbourhood lined with mature rhododendrons, cedar, and pine.
 The three of us would visit our “secret park” daily for the transmission of ancient knowledge (no doubt to the bewilderment of adjacent homeowners).
 And the clandestine nature of our practice further inflated the mystique of a form already steeped in age-old mystery.

-And now it appears to be my turn to pass along some of what I have discovered and synthesized over the past fifteen years.
+Now it appears to be my turn to pass along some of what I have discovered and synthesized over the past 18 years.

 For more information about Liuhebafa, you can read my article in the Journal of Martial Arts & Healing.